 ||String: State name|

-By default, only the last interaction pair is stored.
-You can freely adjust how many of these pairs should be saved by changing the array
+You can freely adjust how many of these request-response pairs should be saved by changing the array

 size in your app's config to an Integer equal to or bigger than 0.